 The animal we’re facing here is not new.
 It is a familiar exploitation with a fresher, kinder and more disarming face.
 It is the young blood-relative of the same thievery that we have heavily endured—only with less aggressive force and more flattery.
 Resist it all the same.

-Inigo Laguda is an artist, storyteller, and musician from London, UK.
-His work attempts to deconstruct the “normal.”
-His focus is mainly on Blackness and mental wellness.
-His intimate thoughts can be found on @Sir_berus.
-His music can be found on www.sirberus.gives.
+Inigo Laguda is an artist, storyteller, and musician currently residing in London, England.
+He is particularly interested in deconstructing the common conceptions of “normal”.
+His focus is centred on Blackness and mental wellness.
+His intimate thoughts can be found at @SaveInigo.